Skip to main content

 Auto-refresh intervalOptions: Off (default), 10 sec, 30 sec, 1 min, 5 min

-Manual refreshClick to refresh the monitoring graph
+Manual refreshSelect to refresh the monitoring graph

 Monitoring metrics

-PostgreSQLConnection (count)Number of total PostgreSQL connections
+PostgreSQLConnection (Count)Number of PostgreSQL connections

-PostgreSQLConnections (count)Number of active PostgreSQL connections
+PostgreSQLConnections (Count)Number of active PostgreSQL connections

-PostgreSQLLock sessions (count)Number of PostgreSQL lock sessions
+PostgreSQLLock sessions (Count)Number of PostgreSQL lock sessions

-PostgreSQLActive transactions (count)Number of active transactions
+PostgreSQLActive transactions (Count)Number of active PostgreSQL transactions

-PostgreSQLReplication lag (sec)Replication delay time
+PostgreSQLReplication lag (sec)PostgreSQL replication delay time

-PostgreSQLBuffer hit ratio (%)Buffer cache hit ratio
+PostgreSQLBuffer hit ratio (%)PostgreSQL buffer hit ratio

 CPUTotal usage (%)Total CPU usage over time